Raise your hand if you know someone who has a part-time job?

 What about direct sales?
 Do you spend hours recruiting for your downline, hosting parties and promoting products on social media, with little sales and profits?

-I had to work an excessive amount of hours to make a decent living, which outweighed the benefits of having a flexible, work from home job!
+With most of those clients, I had to work an excessive amount of hours to make a decent living, which outweighed the benefits of having a flexible, work from home job!

 I encourage you to do the math before diving into an opportunity that may not be worth the time you are putting into it.